Probing cosmology and gastrophysics with fast radio bursts: Cross-correlations of dark matter haloes and cosmic

-The information \en{contained} in cross-correlation has not been explored in detail. \citet{2014ApJ...780L..33M} showed that cross-correlation can be useful to statistically detect missing baryons around galaxies, \en{whereas} cosmological information in the cross-correlation has not been discussed. \citet{2017PhRvD..95h3012S} proposed cross-correlations as a probe of redshift distributions and host environment of FRBs, but they ignored non-linear effects in the cross-correlation for simplicity. \citet{PhysRevD.100.103532} \en{focused on} using FRBs as a probe of gas densities around galaxies, which is a key quantity in another cosmological observable of the kinematic Sunyaev-Zel'dovich \en{(SZ)} effect \citep{1980MNRAS.190..413S}. \citet{2020PhRvD.102b3528R} have shown a realistic forecast of the detectability of FRB-galaxy cross-correlations in ongoing and future surveys, \en{whereas} it is still unclear what physics we can learn from a precise measurement of the cross-correlation.
-Actual analyses with available FRBs and galaxies have already shown a marginal detection of the cross-correlation \citep{2021arXiv210604354R, 2021arXiv210713692C}.
-Hence, it is timely to study the information content of cross-correlations as probes of missing baryons \en{and} cosmology.
+The information contained in cross-correlation has not been explored in detail. \citet{2014ApJ...780L..33M} showed that cross-correlation can be useful to statistically detect missing baryons around galaxies, whereas cosmological information in the cross-correlation has not been discussed. \citet{2017ApJ...834...13F} considered DM-cluster correlation functions as a probe of missing baryons beyond cluster virial radii. \citet{2017PhRvD..95h3012S} proposed cross-correlations as a probe of redshift distributions and host environment of FRBs, but they ignored non-linear effects in the cross-correlation for simplicity. \citet{2019ApJ...872...88R} studied a possibility of measuring the circumgalactic and intergalactic baryons with a sample of well-localized FRBs. \citet{PhysRevD.100.103532} focused on using FRBs as a probe of gas densities around galaxies, which is a key quantity in another cosmological observable of the kinematic Sunyaev-Zel'dovich (SZ) effect \citep{1980MNRAS.190..413S}. \citet{2020PhRvD.102b3528R} have shown a realistic forecast of the detectability of FRB-galaxy cross-correlations in ongoing and future surveys, whereas it is still unclear what physics we can learn from a precise measurement of the cross-correlation.
+Actual analyses with available FRBs and galaxies have already shown a marginal detection of the cross-correlation \citep{2021ApJ...922...42R, 2021arXiv210713692C}.
+Hence, it is timely to study the information content of cross-correlations as probes of missing baryons and cosmology.